-As we are making our way more south, we come up salt pannes- depressions in the ground, devoid of vegetation due to the high concentration of salts surrounding the area.
-Seeing that we are here on a summer day, I can only imagine that in the winter, after a storm, there would be a fair amount of water here.
+As we make our way more south, we come up with salt pannes- depressions in the ground, devoid of vegetation due to the high concentration of salts surrounding the area.
+Seeing that we are here on a summer day, I can only imagine that there would be a fair amount of water in the winter after a storm.

 We had such a good time walking these trails up above the slough.
 With all of the birds singing, sometimes you forget that you are actually in a residential neighborhood.

 A riparian zone is characterized by the interface relationship between hydrophilic plants and a water source.
 A hydrophilic plant is one in which its root system can emerge in water.
-Here at the slough, the riparian zone is disturbed due to all of the urban development that surrounds it.
+Here at the slough, the riparian zone is disturbed due to all of the urban development.
 It is important to mention that non-native plants love disturbed areas.